harmancilab/COLLAGENE/API/README.md

 *__Outputs:__* Padded plaintext matrix file with 0 padding in the rows.

-*__Remarks:__* This option identifies the next closest power of 2 for rows and padds the matrix with zeroes to match this size.
+*__Remarks:__* This option identifies the next closest power of 2 for rows and pads the matrix with zeroes to match this size.

 ***